 This course explores the nature of Southern literature.
 Students will read novels, short stories, plays, and essays by Southern writers.
 Students will do research and share their findings with the class.
-Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester of Literature.
+Prerequisites: ENG 101, 102 or ENG 111, 112 and two semesters of Literature.
 Spring, every four years.

-ENG 423 - Introduction to Film
+ENG 423 - Introduction to Film (Also Listed as DRA 423)

-This course will look at a variety of landmark films and the critical debates they have spawned.
+Introduction to Film will look at a variety of landmark films and the critical debates they have spawned.
 The films presented represent an historical overview of the evolution of this art form.
 Students will watch films in class and read theoretical works about the films for discussion.
 Students will also take two exams and write one theoretical research paper about a film.
 Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester of Literature.
 Spring, alternate years.